-- The fireplace that the damper is to be installed in must be within a Residential Building. - The fireplace must be an open fireplace; and not have an existing damper.
+- 1. The fireplace that the damper is to be installed in must be within a Residential Building. - 2.
+The fireplace must be an open fireplace; and not have an existing damper.

-- The damper must be fit for purpose and capable of effectively sealing the flue or chimney of an open fireplace - The damper must be in for purpose and capacite of effectively sealing the fide of climinacy of an operation is not adversely affected by the heat of a fire and when open it must not adversely affect the operation of the fireplace, in particular the chimney/flue's capacity to "draw" smoke out of the firebox.

-The chimney damper must, to the satisfaction of the Scheme Administrator, be a durable product that will deliver long-lasting - energy savings. - The damper installed must have a warranty of at least 3 years - The damper must not be a chimney balloon.
+- 1. The damper must be fit for purpose and capable of effectively sealing the flue or chimner of an open fireplace. - 2.
+If the damper is designed to be used in an operable fireplace then it must be of a durable construction such that its operation is not adversely affected by the heat of a fire and when open it must not adversely affect the operation of the fireplace, in particular the chimney/flue's capacity to "draw" smoke out of the firebox. - 3.
+The chimney damper must, to the satisfaction of the Scheme Administrator, be a durable product that will deliver long-lasting energy savings. - 4.
+The damper installed must have a warranty of at least 3 years - 5.
+The damper must not be a chimney balloon.

-- The damper must be installed in accordance with the manufacturer's instructions. - If the damper is not designed to be used in an operable fireplace (i.e. permanent scaling) the fireplace must be scaled such that access to the combustion chamber is also permanently scaled or if the firebox is not to be scaled then the fuel burning device must be clearly tagged as having been sealed. - If the damper is designed to be used in an operable fireplace it must be installed in a manner that ensures that the safe operation of the fireplace is not compromised. - Works must be carried out in accordance with the National Construction Code BCA Section J3 and any relevant AS/NZS as - required by the Scheme Administrator.
+- 1. The damper must be installed in accordance with the manufacturer's instructions. - 2.
+If the damper is not designed to be used in an operable fireplace (i.e. permanent sealing) the fireplace must be sealed such that access to the combustion chamber is also permanently sealed or if the firebox is not to be sealed then the fuel burning device must be clearly tagged as having been sealed. - 3.
+If the damper is designed to be used in an operable fireplace it must be installed in a manner that ensures that the safe operation of the fireplace is not compromised. - 4.
+Works must be carried out in accordance with the National Construction Code BCA Section J3 and any relevant AS/NZS as required by the Scheme Administrator. - 5.
 All fireplaces at the Site that meet the Eligibility Requirements must be sealed.